 The Company operates a defined contribution scheme in line with Pension Reform Act, 2014.
-Employees a entitled to join the scheme on confirmation of their employment.
-The enmployee and the Company contribute 8.5% and 10% of the employee total emoluments (basic, housing and transport allowances) respectively.
-The Company's contribution each year is charged against income and is included in staff cost. the Company has a further obligations once the contribution is paid to the respective employee Pension Fund Administrators.
+The employee and the Company contribute 8.5% and 10% of the employee total emoluments (basic, housing and transport allowances) respectively.
+The Company's contribution each year is charged against income and is included in staff cost.
+The Company has no further obligations once the contribution is paid to the respective employee Pension Fund Administrators.